Semantic-Enhanced Time-Series Forecasting via Large Language Models: Methods

 \subsection{Time-Adapter}

-LLMs excel at text generation, semantic understanding, and contextual reasoning.
-But their Transformer architecture is inherently designed for serialized textual input, soft-prompting approach still fails to bridge the modality gap.
-From a structural perspective, the self-attention mechanism in Transformers can directly capture long-range dependencies, enabling global analysis of time series.
-However, it lacks localized modeling for short-term periodicity and anomalous features.
-To address this issue, we propose Time-Adapter (Fig.~\ref{TA}), a modular component embedded into LLMs, to enhance temporal modeling.
-Time-Adapter explicitly captures long-term and short-term dependencies, compensating for the Transformer’s inherent weaknesses in temporal pattern extraction.

-Specifically, building upon LoRA~\cite{lora}, we replace the low-rank matrix with dual linear layers and introduce two parallel paths incorporating LSTM~\cite{memory} units.
+Time-Adapter explicitly captures long-term and short-term dependencies, compensating for the Transformer’s inherent weaknesses in temporal pattern extraction, as shown in Fig.~\ref{TA}.
+Specifically, building upon LoRA~\citep{lora}, we replace the low-rank matrix with dual linear layers and insert sequential LSTM~\citep{memory} units between them.
 These paths process temporal dependencies by leveraging long-range information from the Transformer’s architecture through nonlinear transformations, thereby equipping the model with temporal data-handling capabilities during training.
+The Time-Adapter module explicitly captures long-term and short-term dependencies by processing the temporal patterns through LSTM paths.
+These dependencies are integrated into the key and value matrices of the multi-head attention mechanism.
+This enhancement enables the model to handle complex temporal patterns more effectively.

-Our method consists of three key operations executed sequentially.
+Our method consists of four key operations executed sequentially.
 First, a \textbf{Low-rank Projection} is applied, where a linear layer learns a low-rank matrix to reduce the input dimensionality.
-Then the \textbf{Long-term Dependency Modeling}, in which an LSTM~\cite{opt} maps the compressed features to a high-dimensional space, effectively capturing long-term temporal patterns.
+Then the \textbf{Long-term Dependency Modeling}, in which an LSTM~\citep{opt} maps the compressed features to a high-dimensional space, effectively capturing long-term temporal patterns.
 Finally, \textbf{Short-term Dependency Modeling} is performed, where a second LSTM processes the high-dimensional representation via a reverse projection (high-to-low mapping), isolating localized short-term dynamics.
-Finally, a linear layer integrates these refined temporal dependencies into the key ($\mathrm{k \in \mathbb{R}^{B \times N \times C}}$) and value ($\mathrm{v \in \mathbb{R}^{B \times N \times C}}$) matrices of the self-attention mechanism, enhancing their capacity to model temporal relationships.
+Finally, a linear layer integrates these refined temporal dependencies into the key ($\mathrm{k} \in \mathbb{R}^{B \times N \times C}$) and value ($\mathrm{v} \in \mathbb{R}^{B \times N \times C}$) matrices of the self-attention mechanism, enhancing their capacity to model temporal relationships.